JonathanSawyer/mean_store/README.md

 Run `npm install` and `bower install` to install the dependencies.

+Next you will need Gulp to build the files.
+Install it with `npm install -g gulp`.
+Then run `gulp deploy` to build to the dist folder.

 Then you can run `node .` to start the server.
 There is also a Nodemon configuration for running it with Nodemon.

 ## Testing